wilsonmar/wilsonmar.github.io/calendar/index.md

 * Richemont	: Cartier, Jaeger-LeCoultre, A. Lange & Söhne, <a target="_blank" href="https://www.youtube.com/watch?v=gDuT7TyKsM8">IWC</a>, Vacheron Constantin, Panerai
 * LVMH :	Hublot, Bvlgari, TAG Heuer, Zenith

-Richard Mille has Ferrari drivers wearing their watches.
+Richard Mille and IWC has Ferrari drivers wearing their watches.

 <img align="right" width="200" alt="rolex-pepsi-734x1190" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1750554356/rolex-pepsi-734x1190_yae9i7.png" />
 The Rolex <strong>GMT</strong> (Grenwich Mean Time) series of watches began in the 1950s with a collaboration with Pan Am Airlines at the dawn of the "jet set" age so pilots can see local and home time zones at the same time.
 The watch has a "cyclops" 2.5X magnifier lens to better read the date.
 From 1982, the self-winding "GMT-MASTER II" replaced it with Cerachrom Insert Ceramic Bezel.